 What to Pack for Paris

-The short answer is: as little as possible!
+The short answer: Pack as little as possible!

 A few quick thoughts:

-I must admit that I've learned much of this THE HARD WAY!
+I admit, I've learned much about packing THE HARD WAY!

 Remember, you can get anything in Paris.